 My definition of clean eating is eating whole, unprocessed foods such as fresh fruits, vegetables, nuts, and legumes.
 It also includes foods that have been minimally processed or refined, such as 100 percent whole wheat bread, hormone-free dairy, healthy fats, and humanely raised meat.

 We do not count calories or fat grams, nor do we eliminate any food groups.
 We eat less meat and cheese than we did before, but we certainly haven’t eliminated them.
-We have cut out highly processed food and only eat sugar occasionally.
+We have cut out highly processed food and only eat refined sugar occasionally.
 We purchase organic and local food as much as possible.

 Making changes in your diet can be overwhelming when you are first starting out.
 They definitely were for me.
 These 6 tips will get you started without giving you a list of things you need to eliminate from your diet.